EltonDonfack/UQ-Interface-Composite-Coupon/README.md

 # Stochastic Modeling of Composite Interfaces

-This repository contains the numerical implementation, post-processing scripts, and normalized experimental datasets supporting the research paper:
+This repository contains the numerical implementation and post-processing scripts supporting the research paper:

 > **"Stochastic Modeling of Composite Interfaces: Sensitivity to Spatial Correlation and Bayesian Identification from Standard Fracture Tests"**
 > Published in *Integrating Materials and Manufacturing Innovation* (IMMI), Topical Collection *"Uncertainty Quantification for Decision Support in ICME"*.